 10 BIG days out in Darwin these school holidays

-Make some lasting memories these summer holidays with our BIG days out.
+Make some lasting memories these winter holidays with our BIG days out.
 We have found the top attractions in Darwin which we know you will love.

 Kakadu National Park

 This world heritage listed national park is one of the best things to do near Darwin.
 Kakadu is the largest national park in Australia and has been home to Aboriginal people for tens of thousands of years.
 Start by visiting one of the two visitor centres before planning your day.
 There are boat tours, cultural tours, walking tracks and so much more.
 With stunning landscape and wildlife, Kakadu is a must see destination while in Darwin.

 South of Darwin is a set of gorges carved from sandstone, the most famous being Katherine Gorge.
 These gorges offer a wonderful array of hikes, boat trips and include swimming holes like Edith Falls, Sweetwater and Butterfly Gorge.
 Spend a day hiking and taking in the scenery and hearing the stories of the Aboriginal people.
 Walking through the gorges you can see Aboriginal rock paintings which are thousands of years old.
 A truly wonderful experience.